 The Rams could also be without Davante Adams, which is another reason why the total has settled where it has.
 Either way, this is a very sharp (and volatile) market currently.

-We’ll have a much clearer picture of the weather closer to kickoff, and while most of the injury report is clean, Seattle LT Charles Cross remains questionable with a hamstring injury and has yet to practice as of writing.
-If he’s ruled out, that would be a significant blow for the Seahawks.
+We’ll have a much clearer picture of the weather closer to kickoff, and while most of the injury report is clean, Seattle LT Charles Cross has been ruled out with a hamstring injury — he's a significant loss for Seattle.

 One other factor worth noting is that Matthew Stafford has historically struggled in the rain, which we could see in this game, especially early.
 If that holds, it only strengthens the case for Seattle in the first half.